erjank/teaching/README.md

 ## Dedication

-This book is dedicated to my mother, who taught a lot of children how to read and write, and to believe in themselves.
+This book is dedicated to my mother, Doris Wilson, who taught a lot of children how to read and write, and to believe in themselves.

 ## Challenges